miyabitanimchi/Master-the-Coding-Interview-Data-Structures-Algorithms/algorithms/recursion/recursion.md

 ### Rules to create recursive functions

 1. Identify the base case
-2. identify the recursive case
+2. Identify the recursive case
 3. Get closer and closer and return when needed.
 Usually you have 2 returns

 ### In the case below, we'll get `undefined`.
 Why?